giannisalinetti/kubelet-cg-fix/README.md

 $ sudo ./install.sh
 ```

+It is possible to customize the memory reserved ratio in the installed systemd unit by editing the `CUSTOM_RESERVED_RATIO` variable in the install script.

 ## Monitor status
 The scripts tracks and logs the changes on the memory limit of kubepods.slice.
 To view the status:
 ```